 Compensation Committee.
 Our Compensation Committee consists of Mr. Thompson (Chairperson), Mr. Dolan, Mr. Lara and Ms. Reeve.
-During the year ended December 31, 2009, Ms. Katz served on the Compensation Committee through May 2009, at which time Mr. Lara was appointed to the Committee.
-During the year ended December 31, 2009, the Compensation Committee held six meetings.
+During the year ended December 31, 2010, the Compensation Committee held six meetings.
 The primary responsibilities of the Committee are to assist the Board in establishing compensation policies for the Board and our executive officers, including approval of any employment agreements or arrangements with executive officers.
-The Committee also reviews and approves individual and overall corporate goals and objectives relative to executive compensation, evaluates executive performance in light of those goals and objectives, and determines executive compensation levels based on this evaluation, including as it relates to our President and Chief Executive Officer.

-This Committee also is responsible for administering our equity incentive plans and approving any proposed amendments or modifications thereto, as well as assessing and balancing risk in our compensation policies and programs and reviewing Committee reports for inclusion in appropriate regulatory filings.
+The Committee also reviews and approves individual and overall corporate goals and objectives related to executive compensation, evaluates executive performance in light of those goals and objectives, and determines executive compensation levels based on this evaluation, including as it relates to our President and Chief Executive Officer.
+This Committee also administers our equity incentive plans, approving any proposed amendments or modifications thereto, assesses and balances risk in our compensation policies and programs, and reviews Committee reports for inclusion in appropriate regulatory filings.
 For more information on the role of the Committee and our processes and procedures for the consideration and determination of executive compensation, see our Compensation Discussion and Analysis included in this Proxy Statement.

-In establishing and reviewing compensation practices, programs and policies, the Compensation Committee, together with its independent compensation consultant and management, annually reviews the specific factors and criteria underlying the Company's compensation plans for all employees to determine if any elements create an inappropriate level of risk, as well as methods to mitigate any potential identified risks.
-In conducting its review, the Committee asks critical questions and considers among other things, whether each plan provides for an overachievement mechanism or cap on bonus opportunity, the existence of discretionary authority, if payouts are linked to overall Company goals, the timing of prospective payments, the inclusion of certain windfall or "claw back" provisions, the contribution of the awards to a participant's total mix of compensation, and any risk-mitigating factors.
+In establishing and reviewing compensation practices, programs and policies, the Compensation Committee, together with its independent compensation consultant and management, annually reviews the specific factors and criteria underlying the Company's compensation plans for all employees to determine whether any elements create an inappropriate level of risk, as well as methods to mitigate any potential identified risks.
+In conducting its review, the Committee asks critical questions and considers, among other things, whether each plan provides for an overachievement mechanism or cap on bonus opportunity, the existence of discretionary authority, whether payouts are linked to overall Company goals, the timing of prospective payments, the inclusion of certain windfall or "claw back" provisions, the contribution of the awards to a participant's total mix of compensation, and any risk-mitigating factors.

 Nominating and Corporate Governance Committee.
 Our Nominating and Corporate Governance Committee consists of Mr. Dolan (Chairperson), Ms. Reeve and Mr. Sharbutt.
-During the year ended December 31, 2009, Mr. Lara served on the Nominating and Corporate Governance Committee through May 2009, at which time Ms. Reeve was appointed to the Committee.
-During the year ended December 31, 2009, the Nominating and Corporate Governance Committee held five meetings.
+During the year ended December 31, 2010, the Nominating and Corporate Governance Committee held four meetings.
 This Committee establishes performance criteria for the annual evaluation of the Board and its committees and oversees the annual self-evaluation by Board members.
 This Committee identifies and recommends qualified individuals to serve on the Board and its committees.
 In addition, this Committee develops and makes recommendations with respect to our Corporate Governance Guidelines (including the appropriate size, composition and responsibilities of the Board and its committees), approves or ratifies all related party transactions, and generally advises the Board with respect to Board committee charters, composition and protocol.

-In addition to these three standing committees, in May 2006, the Board established a special committee of independent Directors to conduct a review of our historical stock option granting practices and related accounting (Special Committee) and a special committee of independent Directors to review all litigation claims made against certain of our current and former officers and Directors in connection with our historical stock option granting practices and related accounting (Special Litigation Committee).
-The members of the Special Committee are Messrs.
-Sharbutt and Thompson and the members of the Special Litigation Committee are Ms. Katz and Mr. Thompson.
+In addition to these three standing committees, in May 2006, the Board established a special committee of independent Directors to review our historical stock option granting practices and related accounting (Special Committee) and a special committee of independent Directors to review all litigation claims made against certain of our current and former officers and Directors in connection with our historical stock option granting practices and related accounting (Special Litigation Committee).
+Through 2010, the members of the Special Committee were Messrs.
+Sharbutt and Thompson and the members of the Special Litigation Committee were Ms. Katz and Mr. Thompson.
+On December 17, 2010, the SEC notified us that it did not intend to recommend any enforcement action, and as of December 31, 2010, all litigation claims in connection with our historical stock option granting practices and related accounting had been concluded.
+Accordingly, the Special Committee and Special Litigation Committee were formally disbanded as of March 31, 2011.